headerheader

 The last published version of July 15, 2021 (source) looked like this:

 Since the version of 23 July 2021, this list has been offline.
-The German Foreign Office writes that the list is "currently being reviewed" (source).
+The German Foreign Office writes that the list "has now been deleted" (source).

-Despite that, numerous German embassies continue to name individual providers.
-However, these mentions should be treated with caution: The lists are consistently incomplete and do not represent a recommendation on the part of the embassy.
+Nevertheless, many German embassies continue to name individual providers.
+However, these names should be treated with caution: The lists are always incomplete and do not represent a recommendation by the embassy.

-In principle, all blocked account providers we researched are suitable for visa applications and accepted by the German Foreign Office (local restrictions may apply).
+In general, all blocked account providers we have reviewed are suitable for obtaining a visa and are acceptable to the German Foreign Office (local restrictions may apply).

 Why the German Foreign Office has not published an official list since 2021: The scandal surrounding the blocked account provider BAM!